 Kilchurn Castle is in a spectacular location, a ruined 15th and 17th century structure on a rocky peninsula at the northeastern end of Loch Awe.
 The castle is open to Read more [...]

 Nearest Things To Do Argyll and Bute

-Finding the best things to see and do on a Argyll and Bute day out with your family or friends is easy – simply explore the links below, hit the jump to my location button or use the search bar to plan your next Argyll and Bute activity.
+Finding the best things to see and do on a Argyll and Bute day out with your family or friends is easy – simply explore the links below, to find the closest hit the jump to my location compass or use the search bar to plan where your next Argyll and Bute activity could be.

 Rothesay Castle is a ruined castle in Rothesay on the Isle of Bute.
 Built by the Stewart family, it survived Norse attacks to become a royal residence., the castle comprises Read more [...]

 Inveraray Castle was built in 174os and replaced an earlier 15th-century castle.
 Built in Gothic Revival style, later additions included a third floor with dormer windows and steep conical roofs.
 The Read more [...]

 Castle Stalker is on its own island 25 miles north of Oban on the west coast of Scotland.
 It’s a romantic looking castle with the mood of the water surrounding Read more [...]

 The Inveraray Maritime Museum includes the Arctic Penguin, a 3-masted Schooner built in 1911.
 The history of the Western Seaboard brought to life, On-board cinema with breathtaking archive film where Read more [...]